gnosis/GECO/Proposals/Tenzorum Proposal.md

 The project is composed of the following elements:
 1. A connection application called MetaConnect that leverages and displays all the elements being built to showcase the potential of meta transactions being built as a progressive web-app, where we want users to be onboarded and then deploy a Gnosis Safe after successful tasks.

-2. An open SDK to allow developers to seamless deploy and use: a.Ephemeral Keys b.A personal multi-sig (GNOSIS SAFE) c.Personal ENS Domains (TENZ-ID) d.Meta-Transactions (Relayers)
+2. An open SDK to allow developers to seamlessly deploy and use:
+  a.
+Ephemeral Keys
+  b.
+A personal multi-sig (GNOSIS SAFE)
+  c.
+Personal ENS Domains (TENZ-ID)
+  d.
+Meta-Transactions (Relayers)

 3. A decentralized relayer network to support meta-transactions with token rewards connected to DutchX as a liquidity provider.